-If an exemption that applied to a residence homestead on Jan.
+If an exemption applied to a residence homestead on Jan.
 1 ends during the year, tax is due on the homestead for the portion of the year after the date the exemption ends.

-No. A surviving spouse does NOT qualify if the surviving spouse has remarried since the death of the disabled veteran.
+No. A surviving spouse does not qualify if the surviving spouse has remarried since the death of the disabled veteran.

 The total appraised value of the disabled veteran's residence homestead.